ardanlabs/gotraining/topics/go/generics/README.md

 $ go tool go2go run generic.go2
 ```

-This will transpile the code and execute.
+This will transpile and execute the code.

 Have Fun!!!